 What did Google announce?

 In January of 2020, Google announced that its browser, Google Chrome, will follow the footsteps of Safari and Firefox and phase out support for third-party cookies.
+They have recently updated their timeline for the phasing, with an estimate of second half 2024.
 With over 60% of the market share, Chrome’s decision will expedite the transition toward new tracking and measuring solutions.
 Google is taking a collaborative approach to developing an advertising solution that is healthy for users and everyone else in its ecosystem, from ad companies to publishers to digital brands.

 What is Google’s timeline?